Independent Living Laboratory & Mobility Garden

 Project background

-The Independent Living Laboratory is a purpose-built simulation facility developed by the National Centre for Healthy Ageing (NCHA), a collaboration between Monash University and Peninsula Health.
+The Independent Living Laboratory is a purpose-built simulation facility developed by the National Centre for Healthy Ageing (NCHA), a collaboration between Monash University and Bayside Health.
 Located at the Healthy Futures Hub in Seaford, the lab is part of a precinct designed to support thriving communities through research, innovation, and inclusive design.
 It was co-created with various stakeholders, including clinicians, researchers, architects, and community members, to shape future models of care and living environments for older adults and people with disabilities.

 Facility overview